Get a free, no obligation personal loan quote with rates as low as 9.90%

 Bring In Another Expert

-For starters, you may want to ask to have other professionals brought in to further inspect the issues of the home.
+For starters, you can ask to have other professionals brought in to inspect the issues of the home.
 For instance, if it’s an electrical issue that was uncovered, you may want to bring in an electrician who can more accurately diagnose the problem before you proceed with the deal.

 Negotiate A Lower Price

-You can use the home inspection report to support your request to have the seller lower the purchase price to accommodate for the cost of repairs.
-Keep in mind that this tactic should only be reserved for major issues that will be very expensive to fix, and not for minor problems that will only cost you a couple of hundred dollars to deal with.
+You can use the home inspection report to support your request to have the seller lower the purchase price to accommodate the cost of repairs.
+This tactic should only be reserved for major issues that will be very expensive to fix, not for minor problems that will only cost you a couple of hundred dollars.

 Ask The Seller To Fix The Problem